 ICANN Organization Enforcement of Registration Data Accuracy Obligations Before and After GDPR (ICANN org, June 2021)

 Following its review of this information, the Scoping Team identified a number of clarifying and follow up questions for ICANN org.
+The detailed questions and responses can be found in Annex C to this document.
 In relation to current enforcement, ICANN org shared, amongst others, the following:

 ICANN Contractual Compliance (Compliance) enforces contractual requirements on the contracted parties, not registrants.
 Registrants do not have agreements with ICANN.
 Compliance requires that all complaints concerning inaccurate Registration Data be supported by information or evidence of the alleged inaccuracy, including those involving a registrant that is "using contact information that does not belong to them".
 If a reporter provides the requisite supporting information or evidence, ICANN will initiate a notice or inquiry with a registrar.
 Examples of these types of complaints include: 1) complaint from a Privacy or Proxy (P/P) Service Provider that alleges that the registration is not registered using its service, but the information in the Registration Data Directory Service displays the P/P Service Provider’s contact information without authorization; 2) complaint from a representative of a legal person that alleges the registration is using the entity’s contact information without authorization.
 The "reasonability" of the steps will depend on the type of inaccuracy reported.
 For example, a report of a nonfunctional email address may only require the registrar to perform email verification to ensure the email is functioning.
 However, if the complaint is about identity (e.g., the registrant is not who they say they are), Contractual Compliance may ask the registrar to provide further information concerning their findings and the results of their investigation specific to the facts of the complaint.